Messina: History

 In 1674 the city rebelled against the foreign garrison.
 It managed to remain independent for some time, thanks to the help of the French king Louis XIV, but in 1678, with the Peace of Nijmegen, it was reconquered by the Spaniards and sacked: the university, the senate and all the privileges of autonomy it had enjoyed since the Roman times were abolished.
 A massive fortress was built by the occupants and Messina decayed steadily.
 In 1743, 48,000 died of a second wave of plague in the city.

-In 1783 an earthquake devastated much of the city, and it took decades to rebuild and rekindle the cultural life of Messina.
+On 5 February 1783 an earthquake devastated much of the city, and it took decades to rebuild and rekindle the cultural life of Messina.
 In 1847 it was one of the first cities in Italy where Risorgimento riots broke out.
 In 1848 it rebelled openly against the reigning Bourbons, but was heavily suppressed again.
 Only in 1860, after the Battle of Milazzo, the Garibaldine troops occupied the city.
 One of the main figures of the unification of Italy, Giuseppe Mazzini, was elected deputy at Messina in the general elections of 1866.
 Another earthquake of less intensity damaged the city on 16 November 1894.
 The city was almost entirely destroyed by an earthquake and associated tsunami on the morning of 28 December 1908, killing about 100,000 people and destroying most of the ancient architecture.
 The city was largely rebuilt in the following year.
 However, thousands of residents displaced by the earthquake lived in shanty towns outside the city until the late 1930s, when further reconstruction finally commenced.

 It incurred further damage from the massive Allied air bombardments of 1943; before and during the Allied invasion of Sicily.
 Messina, owing to its strategic importance as a transit point for Axis troops and supplies sent to Sicily from mainland Italy, was a prime target for the British and American air forces, which dropped some 6,500 tons of bombs in the span of a few months.
 These raids destroyed one-third of the city, and caused 854 deaths among the population.
 The city was awarded a Gold Medal of Military Valor and one for Civil Valor by the Italian government in memory of the event and the subsequent effort of reconstruction.

 In June 1955 Messina was the location of the Messina Conference of Western European foreign ministers which led to the creation of the European Economic Community.
 The conference was held mainly in Messina's City Hall building (it), and partly in nearby Taormina.
+In November 2004 the city witnessed the Messina Declaration of Italian universities on open access to scientific knowledge.

 The city is home to a small Greek-speaking minority, which arrived from the Peloponnese between 1533 and 1534 when fleeing the expansion of the Ottoman Empire.
 They were officially recognised in 2012.